 Designed to offer the student guidance in determining his or her call to be a full-time missionary.
 This course will provide in-depth investigations into the practical realities of missionary life.
-Prerequisite: Any MT-WV course and Junior Standing or Departmental Approval.
+Prerequisite: MT-BI 100 and Junior Standing or Departmental Approval.